 tourists from the whole world to sunbathe safely as an effective treatment of

 several skin diseases.

-Sunny shore of the Dead Sea is the best place to visit for rest with treatment.
-The unique mineral content of the water, very clean atmosphere and the admirable climate of the Dead Sea have perfect health effects.
+Sunny and warm shore of Dead Sea is the best destination to visit for treatment and rest.
+The unique mineral content of the water, the very low content of allergens in the atmosphere and the admirable climate of the Dead Sea have specific health effects.